What are Disney's 'Room Checks'?

 In short, no.

-Disney require room checks to be completed for the safety of all guests.
+Disney requires room checks to be completed for the safety of all guests.
 Most of the checks are done during periods when they expect guests to be out of the room, either at the parks or at other activities.
-People who encounter the room checks are often those who have returned to their rooms during the day or have had a late morning.
+People who do encounter room checks are often those who have returned to their rooms during the day or have had a late morning.

 Our experiences with room checks

 At Bay Lake Tower, two cast members arrived to check the room.
-Again, they simply looked around then carried onto the next rooms.
+Again, they simply looked around and then carried on to the next rooms.
 In both instances, the entire check was over within 5 minutes.

-Having personally witnessed someone be stopped trying to entire EPCOT with a firearm under their pram, we’d much prefer these checks continue!
+After having personally witnessed someone trying to enter EPCOT with a firearm under their pram, we’d much prefer these checks continue!

 Originally posted: